PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dnscrypt.rst

   Represents a DNSCrypt certificate.

-.. classmethod:: DNSCryptCert:getClientMagic() -> string
+  .. method:: DNSCryptCert:getClientMagic() -> string

     Return this certificate's client magic value.

-.. classmethod:: DNSCryptCert:getEsVersion() -> string
+  .. method:: DNSCryptCert:getEsVersion() -> string

     Return the cryptographic construction to use with this certificate,.

-.. classmethod:: DNSCryptCert:getMagic() -> string
+  .. method:: DNSCryptCert:getMagic() -> string

     Return the certificate magic number.

-.. classmethod:: DNSCryptCert:getProtocolMinorVersion() -> string
+  .. method:: DNSCryptCert:getProtocolMinorVersion() -> string

     Return this certificate's minor version.

-.. classmethod:: DNSCryptCert:getResolverPublicKey() -> string
+  .. method:: DNSCryptCert:getResolverPublicKey() -> string

     Return the public key corresponding to this certificate.

-.. classmethod:: DNSCryptCert:getSerial() -> int
+  .. method:: DNSCryptCert:getSerial() -> int

     Return the certificate serial number.

-.. classmethod:: DNSCryptCert:getSignature() -> string
+  .. method:: DNSCryptCert:getSignature() -> string

     Return this certificate's signature.

-.. classmethod:: DNSCryptCert:getTSEnd() -> int
+  .. method:: DNSCryptCert:getTSEnd() -> int

     Return the date the certificate is valid from, as a Unix timestamp.

-.. classmethod:: DNSCryptCert:getTSStart() -> int
+  .. method:: DNSCryptCert:getTSStart() -> int

     Return the date the certificate is valid until (inclusive), as a Unix timestamp

 Context
 -------